Pet Care Blog

 Can a Cat’s Teeth Be Cleaned Without Anesthesia?

 For a safe and effective procedure, all cats require anesthesia during veterinary dental cleanings.
-Though anesthetics will increase the total cost to clean your cat's teeth, sedating your pet is worth the additional expense for the sake of your their health, comfort, and well-being.
+Though anesthetics will increase the total cost of cleaning your cat's teeth, sedating your pet is worth the additional expense for the sake of their health, comfort, and well-being.

 Not only is it traumatic and stressful for cats to remain concious while undergoing invasive and at-times uncomfortable dental work, but it also presents a safety hazard for the veterinary dentist performing the procedure, as a conscious animal would not allow a veterinarian to prod around their mouth with dental instruments.